In this blog post, I will show you how to enable SSH on Windows Server 2019 and connect to it using SSH.

 Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0

-After enabling OpenSSH, I will set the OpenSSH services to start automatically using the two commands below:
+After enabling OpenSSH, you will then set the OpenSSH services to start automatically using the two commands below:

 Set-Service -Name ssh-agent -StartupType 'Automatic'